Mindfulness and Grief: How to Cope With Loss

 And if that is all you can do today, it is enough.

 Grief changes us.
-But mindfulness can help you cope with grief without losing yourself, even as everything changes.
+Mindfulness can help you cope with grief by changing how you experience and carry it, even as everything changes.

 * * * * * * *